How to Spend Two Weeks in Japan: An Itinerary for First-Time Visitors

 There’s tons to do in Harajuku, so you’ll likely spend much of your second day in Tokyo walking, taking photos, and people-watching.
 I went to an ethically dubious hedgehog cafe, gawped at the unique fashion stores, fell in love with the Big Love Records store, and snacked on excellent gyozas at Gyoza Lou.

-In late-afternoon, make your way over to Shinjuku to head up to the top of the Tokyo Metropolitan Government Building.
+In late-afternoon, make your way back over to Shinjuku to head up to the top of the Tokyo Metropolitan Government Building.
 It offers one of the best free views in the city, and is worth visiting at sunset to watch the city slowly light up.

 Round off your evening with one of my personal highlights from my time in Tokyo: yakitori and cold beer on Piss Alley, followed by bar-hopping around the charismatic Golden Gai bar district.
 This was so much fun!